GAA-UAM/MT_GB/README.md

 This repository contains the code and implementation for the paper "Multi-Task Gradient Boosting".

+The provided algorithm contains an implementation of the Multi-Task Gradient Boosting (MT-GB) algorithm, which extends the popular Gradient Boosting method for both classification and regression problems.

 # License
 The package is licensed under the GNU Lesser General Public License v2.1.